 After receiving feedback from the Chairman and Chair of the Nominating Committee, the Corporate Secretary monitors any action items resulting from the Board and Committee discussions, and utilizes the results to facilitate, together with the CEO and executive management, workplans, director succession plans, committee leadership and membership refreshment plans, and board candidate evaluations for the upcoming year and thereafter.
-For example, based on board evaluation results, the Board has incorporated additional opportunities for executive session to provide an opportunity for more in-depth discussions, and management has provided additional opportunities for director education on specific topics identified in the evaluations.
+For example, based on Board evaluation results, management has provided additional opportunities for director education on specific topics identified in the evaluations, such as technology trends.
+In addition, the Board evaluations identified opportunities for Board and committee refreshment, which resulted in committee and chair rotations in 2022, as well as the appointment of Ms. Lagacy in 2023.